Jrue Holiday's trade

 Jrue Holiday Trade

-Jrue Holiday to Portland Trail Blazers Trade
+Jrue Holiday to Portland Trail Blazers trade (2024)

-On September 27, 2023, Jrue Holiday was traded to the Portland Trail Blazers in a 3-team trade.
-This blockbuster deal involved three NBA franchises, the Milwaukee Bucks, the Portland Trail Blazers, and the Phoenix Suns.
+On September 27, 2023, Jrue Holiday was traded to the Portland Trail Blazers in a three-team trade.
+This blockbuster deal involved three NBA franchises: the Milwaukee Bucks, the Portland Trail Blazers, and the Phoenix Suns.
+The Milwaukee Bucks secured the eight-time All-Star Damian Lillard from the Trail Blazers.
+Lillard's arrival in Milwaukee meant Giannis Antetoukounmpo got another elite scorer and playmaker.

-In return, the Trail Blazers acquired promising young talent Deandre Ayton from the Phoenix Suns, along with rookie Toumani Camara and All-Star Jrue Holiday from the Bucks.
+In return, the Trail Blazers acquired promising young talent Deandre Ayton from the Phoenix Suns, with rookie Toumani Camara and All-Star Jrue Holiday from the Bucks.
+Meanwhile, the Phoenix Suns traded DeAndre Ayton to acquire three-point sharpshooter Grayson Allen, Keon Johnson, Nassir Little, and Jusuf Nurkic from the Blazers.

-Complete trade details are as follows —
+Complete trade details are as follows, as per NBA's official website: —

-Bucks received: Damian Lillard (via Blazers)
+The Bucks received Damian Lillard (via the Blazers)

-Trail Blazers received: Jrue Holiday (via Bucks), Deandre Ayton (via Suns), Toumani Camara (via Suns), 2029 1st-round pick (via Bucks), Two first-round pick swaps with Bucks (2028, 2030).
+Trail Blazers received: Jrue Holiday (via Bucks), Deandre Ayton (via Suns), Toumani Camara (via Suns), 2029 1st-round pick (via Bucks), two first-round pick swaps with Bucks (2028, 2030).

 Suns received: Jusuf Nurkic (via Blazers), Grayson Allen (via Bucks), Keon Johnson (via Blazers), and Nassir Little (via Blazers).

-Jrue Holiday to Boston Celtics Trade
+Jrue Holiday to Boston Celtics trade (2024)

-FAQ's On Jrue Holiday Trade
+FAQ's on Jrue Holiday

 A. Jrue Holiday plays for the Boston Celtics.